waynus/dotjs/README.markdown

-..................... dotjs ........................
+# ~/.js

-dotjs is a Google Chrome extension that executes JavaScript files in `/scripts` based on their filename.
+dotjs is a Google Chrome extension that executes JavaScript files on websites based on their filename.
+The JavaScript files are loaded from the extension's directory within the browser.

-If you navigate to `http://www.google.com/`, dotjs will execute `/scripts/google.com.js`.
+Example: If you navigate to `www.google.com`, dotjs will execute `/scripts/google.com.js`.

 This makes it super easy to spruce up your favorite pages using JavaScript.

-Bonus: files in `/scripts` have jQuery 1.9 loaded, regardless of whether the site you're hacking uses jQuery.
+Bonus: All files have jQuery 1.9 loaded, regardless of whether the site you're hacking uses jQuery.

-Double bonus: `/scripts/default.js` is loaded on every request, meaning you can stick plugins or helper functions in it.
+Double bonus: `/scripts/default.js` is loaded on every site, meaning you can stick plugins or helper functions in it.

 GreaseMonkey user scripts are great, but you need to